 If you've come to Trader Joe's for your Corned Beef, you are in luck for St. Patrick's Day.
 Even if you don't celebrate that holiday, Trader Joe's Corned Beef is something worth celebrating.
 Best of all there are two varieties: uncooked and precooked.
 This review focuses just on the corned beef you'll be cooking for yourself.
 If you find that you are enjoying it, be prepared for this to disappear over the rainbow when the corned beef season ends.

 On this blog, I try things.
 And then if I like them, I sometimes revisit certain products.
 Especially if there has been a product change or at the very least a packaging change.
 This product has changed compared to when this post was first published.

 So here is what the newest corned beef looks like:

 Unlike previous years, there has been both a price change and a change in the cut.
 Previous years were not brisket.
 It was round flat.
-This year’s corned beef is also only 21% brine, while last years was 29%.
+This year's corned beef is also only 21% brine, while last year was 29%.
 Big difference.
-This has also gone up to $6.49 per pound, instead of last years $5.99 per pound.
+This has also gone up to $6.49 per pound, instead of last year's $5.99 per pound.

 So you are paying for less salty water and getting what is in my opinion a better cut of meat.